grace-notes/website/contents/topics/life-of-christ.md

 the Son of Man is going to suffer at their hands.’
 (13) Then the disciples understood that He had spoken to them about John the Baptist.”

-· The three disciples of the inner circle, Peter, James, and John, have just witnessed the transfiguration of Christ and seen Moses and Elijah in their interim state.
+&bull; The three disciples of the inner circle, Peter, James, and John, have just witnessed the transfiguration of Christ and seen Moses and Elijah in their interim state.

-· There are two appearances of Elijah that come to bear on this incident.
+&bull; There are two appearances of Elijah that come to bear on this incident.

-- The first is the coming of John the Baptist, a type of Elijah.
+-- The first is the coming of John the Baptist, a type of Elijah.

-- The second is the coming of Moses and Elijah in the tribulation, a precursor to the second advent, as revealed in Revelation 11:1-12.
+-- The second is the coming of Moses and Elijah in the tribulation, a precursor to the second advent, as revealed in Revelation 11:1-12.

-· When Christ says Elijah is coming and will restore all things, it refers to the tribulational appearance of Elijah in his interim body.
+&bull; When Christ says Elijah is coming and will restore all things, it refers to the tribulational appearance of Elijah in his interim body.

-· Christ then compares His future sufferings with the past sufferings of John the Baptist; they are both persecutions.
+&bull; Christ then compares His future sufferings with the past sufferings of John the Baptist; they are both persecutions.

 (b) John the Baptist was the one who was ‘about to arrive’ for a long